Almost Blue: Packaging and artwork

-The album's design is an homage to the 1963 Blue Note album Midnight Blue by Kenny Burrell and was packaged in four differently coloured sleeves, all with blue as the base.
-Photographed by Keith Morris, the image depicts Costello with his glasses removed and face covered with one hand – an ornate ring on his middle finger – appearing as though he is hiding tears.
-The original LP came with a removable sticker reading: "Warning: This album contains country & western music and may produce radical reaction in narrow minded people".
-In his 2015 memoir, Costello stated the "warning" was a tease for listeners who desired "More New Wave Hits".
-On the back cover, Costello and the Attractions, in Hinton's words, "grin faintly like psychos", along with an image of McFee in a Stetson.
+The album's design is an homage to Kenny Burrell's Midnight Blue (1963) and was packaged in four different coloured sleeves, all with blue as the base.
+Photographed by Keith Morris, the image depicts Costello with his glasses removed and face covered with one hand – a ring on his middle finger – appearing as though he is hiding tears.
+The original LP came with a removable sticker reading "Warning: This album contains country & western music and may produce radical reaction in narrow minded people".
+In his memoir, Costello stated the "warning" was a tease for listeners who desired "More New Wave Hits".
+On the back cover, Costello and the Attractions appear with small grins, along with an image of McFee in a Stetson.
 A logo reads "no spoiler signal".

 Release

-"Good Year for the Roses" was issued as the lead single, backed by a rendition of Jack Ripley's "Your Angel Steps Out of Heaven", in September 1981.
-It received heavy airplay on the more pop-oriented Radio One and MOR Radio Two and charted at number six on the UK Singles Chart, proving Costello's prediction that it "would probably reach a lot of people that don't buy our records normally".
+"Good Year for the Roses" was issued as the lead single, backed by a cover of Jack Ripley's "Your Angel Steps Out of Heaven", in September 1981.
+It received heavy airplay on BBC Radio One and Radio Two and charted at number 6 on the UK Singles Chart, proving Costello's prediction that it "would probably reach a lot of people that don't buy our records normally".
 It was promoted with a music video that was filmed at the Meldrum House.
 According to Costello, they could not take a piano onto the wood floor of the saloon so Nieve mimed the string parts using a violin.
-The video received heavy airplay on MTV in America during the programme's early days.
+The video was played frequently on MTV in America during the programme's early days.
 "Sweet Dreams" was released as the second single in December, backed by a live version of Leon Payne's "Psycho", and reached number 42 in the UK.

-Almost Blue was released in October 1981 through F-Beat Records in the UK and Columbia in the US.
-It reached number seven on the UK Albums Chart and number 50 on the US Billboard Top LPs & Tape chart, the latter of which Costello attributed to the lack of promotion from country radio stations.
+Almost Blue was released on 23 October 1981 through F-Beat Records in the UK and Columbia in the US.
+It reached number 7 on the UK Albums Chart and number 50 on the US Billboard Top LPs & Tape chart, the latter of which Costello attributed to the lack of promotion from country radio stations.
 F-Beat released an interview album subtitled Elvis Introduces His Favorite Country Songs to selected journalists and DJs as a promotional tool.
-Additionally, the South Bank Show special on its recording aired shortly after its release.
-The band took time off during the summer, with occasional live performances in late-July 1981 that mostly featured Costello's previous work with the Attractions and less country material.
-By August, he had begun writing original compositions on a grand piano and demoed several songs that would appear on his next album, Imperial Bedroom (1982).
+The South Bank Show special filmed during the recording sessions aired shortly after its release.
+The band took time off after recording, with occasional live performances in late-July that mostly featured Costello's previous work and less country material.
+By August, he had begun writing original compositions and demoed several songs that would appear on his next album, Imperial Bedroom (1982).